lzim/teampsd/ees_workgroup/master_brochures/session_04_ees_brochure.md

 2. Test out how these needs are experienced across the team through team dialogue.

-3. Consider the team vision and apply team decision-making to select a high-priority module of MTL.
+3. Consider the team vision and apply team decision-making to select a high-priority module of *MTL*.

 ## Pre-Test: No